-I know that I have probably touched base on this in the past, as many others most likely have… but I wanted to bring up the issue of Isolation & MS. I feel that this should be categorized as a ‘symptom’ of MS, because it can be very common after being diagnosed with MS.
+I know that I have probably touched base on this in the past, as many others most likely have, but I wanted to bring up the issue of isolation & MS. I feel that this should be categorized as a ‘symptom’ of MS because it can be very common after being diagnosed.

-But my thing is, when I was reading over all the material….
-What to expect, what symptoms came with an MS diagnosis, it didn’t prepare me for the isolation I felt, which worsened by depression.
+But my thing is when I was reading over all the material (what to expect, what symptoms came with an MS diagnosis), it didn’t prepare me for the isolation I felt, which was worsened by depression.

 Easier said than done

-Some people would say, well if you’re isolated, talk more… or socialize more… Now let me just say that it’s easier said than done.
+Some people would say, well if you're isolated, talk more… or socialize more.
+Now let me just say that it’s easier said than done.
 I may want to talk more and socialize more, but I won’t.
 Like when I was first diagnosed, I knew that I needed to socialize and really try and bring myself out of the isolation, but I was scared.
-I didn’t know whom I could socialize with, with the topics that I wanted to discuss.
+I didn’t know with whom I could socialize, or the topics that I wanted to discuss.